succession planning HR service delivery

 What is compensation management?

-Compensation management is the discipline for determining employees' appropriate pay and benefits.
+Compensation management is the discipline and process for determining employees' appropriate pay and benefits.
 A critical element in talent management and employee retention, it uses financial and nonmonetary benefits to attract recruits, reduce turnover, spur performance and boost employee engagement.

-features of compensation management software
+List of elements of compensation management

 Why is compensation management important?

-2. Employers face new pay equity laws that require them to report employee wages along with data on gender, race, ethnicity and occupational role.
+• Employers face new pay equity laws that require them to report employee wages along with data on gender, race, ethnicity and occupational role.
 U.S. states that have adopted these laws, notably California in 2021, use this data to identify wage patterns that suggest discrimination.
-On the federal level, the U.S. Securities and Exchange Commission in late 2020 began requiring firms to report human capital metrics, including pay equity.
+On the federal level, the U.S. Securities and Exchange Commission in late 2020 began requiring companies to report human capital metrics, including pay equity.

 Compensation management software

-Compensation management software is a standard component in human capital management and talent management suites.
-Its primary purpose is to give executives, hiring managers, recruiters and HR staff information about the available budget for employee salaries and industry compensation rates for similar positions.
-It also serves as a centralized system for managing every type of compensation, including monetary compensation, such as bonuses and performance incentives, and nonmonetary compensation, or perks, such as extra time off, flexible work hours, public recognition and wellness programs.
+Compensation management software is a standard component in human capital management (HCM) and talent management suites.
+Its primary purpose is to give executives, hiring managers, recruiters and HR teams information about the budget for employee salaries and industrywide compensation rates for similar positions.

 Like other HR applications, compensation management software increasingly relies on machine learning to spot disparities in data and ensure salary rates are competitive.
 Platform vendors have also been adding data analytics tools and access to cloud-based anonymized data to make it easier for employers to benchmark pay rates against other firms in their industry.